-Last summer, Sen. John Hoeven called a postal roundtable to try to address our postal woes and those of state and local government agencies.
-The letters from publishers, attached to my testimony, were gathered for that meeting and outline the many issues our members have seen.
-That meeting resulted, after much prodding by the Senator, in our association receiving a direct customer service contact phone number to use when papers go missing.
+Last summer, Sen. John Hoeven called a postal roundtable to address these concerns.
+The letters from publishers, attached to my testimony and on the table in front of you, were gathered for that meeting and outline the many issues our members have seen.